-APPENDIX E-2 PAY FOR CO-CURRICULAR ACTIVITIES - NON-ATHLETIC
+APPENDIX E-2 PAY FOR CO-CURRICULAR ACTIVITIES - NON ATHLETIC

 High School Band Director 10%

 Junior High Band Director 5%

 Pep Band - Football Season 1%

 Pep Band - Basketball Season 2%

-High School Choir
+High School Choir 3%

 High School Dramatics

 High School Yearbook/Newspaper

-Art a~Loan 3%
+Art a~Loan

-NCA Coordinator (for final year of the cycle)

-COMPENSATION FOR SPECIFIC ACTIVITY IS TO BE LIMITED TO FIVE (5) STEPS ON THE BA BASE
+COMPENSATION FOR SPECIFIC ACTIVITY IS TO BE LIMITED TO FIVE (5) STEPS ON THE BA BASE.

-Example 3 years experience - 4th Step of BA Degree X Percentage of Activity
+Example: 3 years experience - 4th step of BA Degree x Percentage of Activity

-5 years experience - 5th Step of BA Degree X Percentage of Activity
+5 years experience - 5th step of BA Degree x percentage of Activity

-The term "experience" refers to the specific activity; not number of years of employment.
+The term "experience" refers to the specific activity; not number of years of experience.

 Driver Education/Summer School Teaching: Driver Education/Summer School Teachers would receive \$23.25 per hour for roadwork and classroom instruction.
 There will be an additional \$50.00 preparation stipend for teaching summer school and the classroom portion of driver education.
-There would also be an additional \$1.00 per hour for an employee who has more than five years of service teaching driver education or teaching summer school for the Saugatuck District.
+There would also be an additional \$1.00 per hour for an employee who has more than five (5) years of service teaching driver education or teaching summer school for the Saugatuck Public School District.